-Should there be a cut-off age for mammograms?
+Should there be a cutoff age for mammograms?

 "This is the largest study on this topic," said Dr. Cindy Lee, an assistant professor at the University of California, San Francisco School of Medicine and lead author of the study.
 She is scheduled to present the study at the annual meeting of the Radiological Society of North America on Monday.

 "It's surprising that there's so much uncertainty and so much controversy about when we should continue and when we should stop the breast cancer screening, and this study tries to answer that question," she said.
-"Our study supports that there shouldn't be a specific age cut off.
+"Our study supports that there shouldn't be a specific age cutoff.
 In other words, there's no magical age number that you should stop people from getting screened for breast cancer, because it's a really individual decision."

 Most health insurance programs in the US cover screening mammograms, which are X-ray photos of the breast, and getting mammograms every two years can lower a woman's risk of dying from breast cancer, according to the Centers for Disease Control and Prevention.